percona/pmm-doc/docs/details/develop-checks.md

 - **Type** (string/enum, required): defines the query type and the PMM Service type for which the advisor runs.
 Check the list of available types in the table below.
 - **Query** (string, optional): contains an SQL query as a string with proper quoting.
 The query for Security Checks (developed for PMM 2.26 and older) can also contain a MongoDB query document.
 Advisor checks for PMM 2.27 and later do not yet support a query parameter for MongoDB.

 The query is executed on the PMM Client side and can be absent if the type defines the whole query by itself.
-or

 - **Script** (string, required): contains a small Python program that processes query results, and returns check results.
 It is executed on the PMM Server side.

 ## Checks script